DavidFransch/ydkjs-summary/README.md

     // ..
 }
 ```
-When using ES6's default parameter values, the default value is applied if uou omit an argument, or you pass an `undefined` value in it's place.
+When using ES6's default parameter values, the default value is applied if you omit an argument, or you pass an `undefined` value in it's place.

 ```javascript
 function foo( a = 42, b = a + 1 ) {